-Readers first voted in a write-in round, from which the top five vote-getters in each category became finalists (give or take, in the event of ties).
-Then, some 10,000 voters picked the winners in a multiple-choice final round this summer.
-Here and there, we’ve spotlighted some notable reader picks — a few from this year’s bumper crop of first-time finalists, plus a handful of Best of Maine stalwarts that make the list year after year.
+Down East readers first voted in a write-in round.
+The top-five vote getters in each category became finalists (give or take, in the event of ties).
+Then, readers picked winners in a multiple-choice final round.
+Here and there, we’ve spotlighted some notable winners and finalists, businesses both new and old, in retail, food, hospitality, and more.

 HOME & GARDEN